Angular Master Class in Málaga

 <tab> elements actually “tabbable”.

-If you’ve been following the development and concepts of Angular 2, you probably learned that, in Angular 2, the consumer of a component is in charge of deciding how a value is passed to a component.
-Whereas in Angular 1, the directive defines how a value is bound to it’s scope, so the consumer needs to know about the inner workings of a directive.
+If you’ve been following the development and concepts of Angular, you probably learned that, since Angular 2.x, the consumer of a component is in charge of deciding how a value is passed to a component.
+Whereas in Angular 1.x, the directive defines how a value is bound to it’s scope, so the consumer needs to know about the inner workings of a directive.

 This means, talking about the